javierlopezdeancos/react-network-state-hook/README.md

 # React Network State Hook

-A react hook to handle your network requests state.
+A react machine state hook to handle your network requests.

 ## Activity